 Many people can go their entire lives without ever having to see a podiatrist (foot doctor).
 However, with the ever-increasing obesity epidemic plaguing the United States and the world, these docs are becoming more popular all the time.
 So, that’s one of the number one things you can do for your foot health.

 A second critical proactive foot health measure is to wear correct shoes.
 Make sure they are long enough and wide enough.
-This helps prevent ingrown toe nails and ulcers on your feet.
+This helps prevent ingrown toenails and ulcers on your feet.
+Number three is eating right.

 A fourth important proactive measure is to remember your feet are important.
 Don’t take crazy chances when leaping off of high elevations, wear protective shoes when needed, etc. Your feet have tiny bones in them and it doesn’t take a lot to break them.